plone/training/voltoaddons/01-addon-basics.rst

     export default (config) => {
         return config
     };

+Any additional named export from the main script can be used as an addon optional configuration loader.

 The ``config`` object that is passed is the Volto ``configuration registry``, the singleton module referenced throughout the Volto and projects as